newrelic-experimental/nr-account-migration/README.md

 Parameter        | Note
 ---------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-sourceAccount    | Account to fetch monitors from sourceApiKey     | This should be the Admin API Key for sourceAccount insightsQueryKey | must be supplied to fetch secure credentials from Insights for any monitors that ran in the past 7 days.
+sourceAccount    | Account to fetch monitors from sourceApiKey     | This should be a User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Synthetics insightsQueryKey | must be supplied to fetch secure credentials from Insights for any monitors that ran in the past 7 days.
 Secure credentials fetching is skipped if this is not passed. toFile           | should only be a file name e.g. soure-monitors.csv.
 It will always be created in output/ directory